Our Advice Sheets

 Standstill rules apply different time restrictions on different species of livestock and are designed to slow the spread of disease within livestock and help protect the farming industry.

-These rules mean that any pigs, or other livestock animals already on your premises, will not be allowed to move off the address for a set period of time - in the case of pigs this is 20 days (with limited exceptions).
-This means your pigs cannot move anywhere until 20 full days have elapsed - that is, they are free to move again on the 21st day after pigs were moved on to your premises.
+These rules mean that any pigs, or other livestock already on your premises, will not be allowed to move off the address for a set period of time - in the case of pigs this is 20 days (with limited exceptions).
+This means your pigs cannot move anywhere until 20 full days have elapsed - that is, pigs are free to move again on the 21st day after they were moved on to your premises.

-Any sheep or cattle on a holding to which pigs are moved to cannot move off (with limited exceptions) until six full days have elapsed - in other words, cattle and sheep are free to move again on the seventh day after pigs were moved on to your premises.
+If any sheep or cattle are kept on your holding and you move a pig on to the premises, those sheep and cattle cannot be moved anywhere until six full days have elapsed - in other words, cattle and sheep are free to move again on the seventh day after pigs were moved on to your premises.

 Waste food can cause disease.
 It is illegal to feed your animal with waste food such as scraps from your house.
 It is also illegal to feed pigs with waste food from restaurants, kitchens, and other catering facilities.
 There are serious penalties for anyone found breaching these strict rules.
-See 'Disposal of waste food'.
+For more information on what can and can't be fed to livestock see 'Disposal of waste food'.

 If a pig dies